alldaygzchen/typescript/readme.md

 console.log("accounting2", accounting2);
 ```

-- A first interface
+## A first interface

 - Describe the structure of object
-- It is not a blueprint, is is just as a custum type
+- It is not a blueprint, it is just as a custom type
 - Do not enter concrete value
 - Use interface when you want to define a shape of an object that might be extended later.
 - Use type when you need more complex type compositions like unions, intersections, or mapped types.